 each year in order to buy seed, fertilizer, fuel, and food until they

-Blacks who tried to vote, forcing them off the land.
+loans to Blacks who tried to vote, forcing them off the land.

 And if economic pressure proved insufficient, the Ku Klux Klan was ready